By Alyse Bacine

 Conscious Connected Breathwork

 This method forms the foundation of several modern breathwork systems, including Rebirthing and Transformational Breath.
-The continuous breathing pattern can initially activate the sympathetic nervous system, sometimes leading to tingling sensations, emotional releases, or spontaneous body movements as energy moves through previously restricted pathways.
+The continuous breathing pattern can activate the sympathetic nervous system, sometimes leading to tingling sensations, emotional releases, or spontaneous body movements as energy moves through previously restricted pathways.

 Alternate Nostril Breathing